Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} demand for artificial intelligence-generated content (AIGC) services in areas including multimedia and business~\cite{guo2022systematic} is propelled by advanced generative AI (GAI) models, which offer scalable and consistent output in text and imagery~\cite{du2023enabling}.
-For instance, ChatGPT attracted more than $100$ million active users within two months~\cite{lund2023chatting}, highlighting its impact on text-based interactions~\cite{lund2023chatting}.
-In the realm of visual content generation, Stable Diffusion's capacity to create images from text prompts shows significant progress in multi-modal technologies~\cite{stabdiff,croitoru2023diffusion}.
-The widespread adoption of AIGC services in human societies indicates a notable transition to Interactive AI (IAI) as the next evolutionary phase of GAI~\cite{amershi2019guidelines}.
-This shift is redefining how humans interact with content and underscores the dynamic progression in human-AI interaction.
+{\IEEEPARstart{T}{he} growing demand for Artificial Intelligence-Generated Content (AIGC) services in multimedia and business applications~\cite{guo2022systematic} is driven by the advancement of Generative AI (GenAI) models, which provide scalable and consistent outputs in both text and imagery~\cite{du2023enabling}.
+ChatGPT, for example, reached over 100 million active users within two months~\cite{lund2023chatting}, demonstrating its influence on text-based interactions.} In the realm of visual content generation, Stable Diffusion's capacity to create images from text prompts shows significant progress in multi-modal technologies~\cite{stabdiff,croitoru2023diffusion}.
+The widespread adoption of AIGC services in human societies indicates a notable transition to Interactive AI (IAI) as the next evolutionary phase of GenAI~\cite{amershi2019guidelines}. {This shift is reshaping human-content interaction and reflects ongoing developments in human-AI collaboration.}

 However, Quality of Experience (QoE) maximization in AIGC services emerges as a critical challenge, due to the subjective nature of human perception, which extends beyond objective image quality metrics~\cite{picard2001toward,juluri2015measurement}.
-Four images in Fig.~\ref{qoec} exemplify this complexity, showing four distinct images that are generated under a same prompt {\textit{``A man sits in the street''}}.
-Although each image is of high quality, these images cater to different personality profiles, affecting QoE evaluations variably.
-Thus, network designers aspire to develop service models and service management models tailored to individual user personalities to maximize QoE.
-However, the absence of a definitive mathematical model for QoE complicates this optimization process.
-While some studies have adopted psychological laws to approximate users' subjective QoE~\cite{du2023attention}, these methods often oversimplify, failing to address the multifaceted nature of real-world applications.
-Another solution is leveraging Reinforcement Learning with Human Feedback (RLHF) paradigms for {\textit{management models}} training, which requires continuous QoE feedback from experts.
-This method is costly, ethically contentious, and challenging to execute in real-time, leading to the first research question:
+Four images in Fig.~\ref{qoec} exemplify this complexity, showing four distinct images that are generated under a same prompt {\textit{``A man sits in the street''}}. {Although each image is of high quality, they align differently with user personality profiles, resulting in varying QoE evaluations.
+Therefore, network designers aim to develop service and management models that adapt to individual personalities to improve QoE.
+However, the lack of a precise mathematical representation of QoE makes this optimization challenging.} While some studies have adopted psychological laws to approximate users' subjective QoE~\cite{du2023attention}, these methods often {fail to capture the complexity of real-world scenarios.
+An alternative is to train management models using Reinforcement Learning with Human Feedback (RLHF), which relies on expert-provided QoE labels.
+This method is expensive, ethically sensitive, and difficult to implement in real-time, raising the first research question:}

 {\textit{{\textbf{C1.}} How to obtain human-aware subjective QoE feedback efficiently and design the communication and computing resource allocation algorithm?}}